wakaty0428-blip/SVEN_LoRA/README.md

 ## Evaluation
 The evaluation consists of two parts: security and functional correctness.
 You should run the evaluation scripts under the `./scripts` directory.
 Make sure to use `CUDA_VISIBLE_DEVICES` to select the correct GPUs.
-Specifically, training does not matter what GPUs are used, but when it comes to evaluation, you have to do experiments with only one GPU.
+Specifically, training and security rate evaluation do not matter what GPUs are used, but when it comes to functional correctness evaluation, you have to do experiments with only one GPU.

 ### Evaluation on Security
 To evaluate the security of the original LLM, run the command below.
 The model `350m` can be replaced by {`2b`, `6b`}.
 See `sec_eval.py` for other options, such as using `--temp` to adjust temperature and using `--eval_type` to select the evaluation scenarios.